 Most boaters can enhance their enjoyment of boating experiences through increased knowledge of safe operation, navigation and regulation of pleasure boats.
 The following is a list of some other agencies and organizations that offer Water Safety, First Aid and CPR courses or information.
-To find boating safety courses in your area, call your state's local boating agency or the Boat U.S. Foundation courseline at 1-800-336-2628 (1-800-245-2628 in Virginia).
+To find boating safety courses in your area, call your state's local boating agency or the USCG boating safety courseline at 1-800-336-2628 (1-800-245-2628 in Virginia).